JohnDoe-collab-stack/RevCHAC/README.md

   ThE Sat (ModE Sat Γ)
 ```

-In the namespace `LogicDissoc`, it proves the usual closure-operator properties:
+In the namespace `LogicDissoc`, it proves the standard closure-operator properties:

 * `subset_CloE`   : extensivity `Γ ⊆ CloE Sat Γ`,
 * `CloE_mono`     : monotonicity in `Γ`,